Military career of Adolf Hitler: 1916–1918

 During the Battle of the Somme in October 1916 Hitler received a wound in his left thigh when a shell exploded at the entrance to the dispatch runners' dugout.
 He begged not to be evacuated, but was sent for almost two months to the Red Cross hospital at Beelitz in Brandenburg.
 Thereafter, he was ordered to the depot in Munich.
 He wrote to his commanding officer, Hauptmann Fritz Wiedemann, asking that he be recalled to the regiment because he could not tolerate Munich when he knew his comrades were at the Front.
 Wiedemann arranged for Hitler's return to his regiment on 5 March 1917.

 On 15 October 1918, he and several comrades were temporarily blinded—and according to Friedelind Wagner, Hitler also lost his voice—due to a British mustard gas attack.
 After initial treatment, Hitler was hospitalized in Pasewalk in Pomerania.
 While there, on 10 November, Hitler learned of Germany's defeat from a pastor, and—by his own account—on receiving this news he suffered a second bout of blindness.
-Hitler was outraged by the subsequent Treaty of Versailles (1919), which forced Germany to accept responsibility for starting the war, deprived Germany of various territories, demilitarised the Rhineland (which the Allies occupied), and imposed economically damaging sanctions.
-Hitler later wrote: "When I was confined to bed, the idea came to me that I would liberate Germany, that I would make it great.
+In Mein Kampf Hitler wrote that this was the moment he decided to become a politician: "When I was confined to bed, the idea came to me that I would liberate Germany, that I would make it great.
 I knew immediately that it would be realized."
 However, it is unlikely that he committed himself to a career in politics at that point in time.
+Hitler was outraged by the subsequent Treaty of Versailles (1919), which forced Germany to accept responsibility for starting the war, deprived Germany of various territories, demilitarised the Rhineland (which the Allies occupied), and imposed economically damaging sanctions.